segmentio/segment-docs/src/connections/sources/source-functions.md

 > note ""
 > **NOTE:** Functions are currently in developer preview.
 If you are interested in joining the developer preview, navigate to the Build page in your catalog [here](https://app.segment.com/goto-my-workspace/build/catalog).
 The use is governed by [(1) Segment First Access](https://segment.com/docs/legal/first-access-beta-preview/) and Beta Terms and Conditions and [(2) Segment Acceptable Use Policy](https://segment.com/docs/legal/acceptable-use-policy/).

-Source Functions allow you to gather data from thousands of Cloud Applications without having to worry about setting up or maintaining any infrastructure.
-Source Functions are small pieces of code that you upload to a Segment Source to translate webhook or POST events into events or objects that match the [Segment Spec](https://segment.com/docs/connections/spec/).
+Source Functions allow you to gather data from thousands of 3rd-party applications without having to worry about setting up or maintaining any infrastructure.
+Source Functions are small pieces of code that you create, edit and deploy in Segment to receive any webhooks and generate Segment events or objects that match the [Segment Spec](https://segment.com/docs/connections/spec/).

 Here are some example uses cases we've heard from customers that you can use Source Functions to implement in your organization: